 From the Animation section, you can select the animation effect for how the sticky header will show.

-By enabling the On Mouse Scroll Up Sticky toggle, you can show the sticky header on the mouse scroll up only, i.e. it will not stick to the top while scrolling down it will only stick when you scroll up.
+By enabling the On Mouse Scroll Up Sticky toggle, you can show the sticky header on the mouse scroll up only, meaning it will not stick while scrolling down, only when you scroll up.

 Note: You can also enable the Overlays toggle, to overlay the header above the next section.
 It will create a similar header overlay effect to the Nexter Theme Builder option.
 You can enable both Overlays and Sticky to create a sticky header with an overlay effect.